CjLapuz/CMSC56-Project/README.md

 Connect-Four AI with implementation of Alpha-Beta Pruning

-# Currently contains bugs wherein the AI refuses to win even given a chance to, instead focuses on denying a player's victory
+//Currently contains bugs wherein the AI refuses to win even given a chance to, instead focuses on denying a player's victory